MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/reference/market-codes.md

 The following table lists the market code values that you may use to specify the [mkt](query-parameters.md#mkt) query parameter.
 Bing returns content for only these markets.
 The list is subject to change.

 For a list of country codes that you may specify in the [cc](query-parameters.md#cc) query parameter, see [Country codes](#country-codes).

+> [!NOTE]
+> The following market restrictions apply:
+>
+> - Image recognition annotations are available in English only.
+> - Recipe, shopping, and pages-including insights are available in the en-US market only.

 |Country/Region|Language|Market code
 |-|-|-